Assistance Animal Policy

 In accordance with the Fair Housing Amendments Act of 1988, Wentworth Institute of Technology provides students with disabilities a reasonable accommodation to have an assistance animal live with them in an on campus student room.

 A request for an accommodation to have an assistance animal must be made through the housing accommodation process at least one semester before placement/housing is to start, except in emergency situations.
-Counseling and Disability Services staff will require documentation from a medical or mental health professional verifying the student’s disability and the specific manner in which the assistance animal alleviates identified symptoms and/or effects of the disability in the use and enjoyment of the student room.
+The Center for Wellness and Disability Services staff will require documentation from a medical or mental health professional verifying the student’s disability and the specific manner in which the assistance animal alleviates identified symptoms and/or effects of the disability in the use and enjoyment of the student room.

 All assistance animals must be free from disease and have a valid vaccination/immunization record and license documentation (where applicable) which must be presented at the time of request.
 In some cases, a health clearance for the assistance animal from a veterinarian may be required.